Guide to Obtaining an F-1 Visa

 - Nonimmigrant visa processing fee: Please visit your US embassy or consulate website for exact instructions on paying your fee and the required currency and amount.
 Some embassies/consulates require on-line payment of fees in advance of your interview.
 You can find the website for your appropriate US embassy or consulate at http://www.usembassy.gov/.
 If you pay your fee online, you will need to bring with you your MRV receipt.

 - Pay your SEVIS I-901 fee.
 You can pay your SEVIS fee and obtain a receipt by paying the fee using the following website: https://www.fmjfee.com/i901fee/index.html.
 In order to complete the online form and receive your receipt, you must have information from your I-20 and a form of payment.
+If you have already paid, the SEVIS fee, you can go to the site and print the receipt.

-- Passport: Your passport must be valid for at least six months into the future
+- Passport: Your passport must be valid for at least six months into the future.

 - One 2”x2” (5cmx5cm) photograph.
 Information on nonimmigrant visa photograph requirements is included in this packet.